TylerQube/SociallyDistantFireDrill/README.md

 # Socially Distant Fire Drill
-## Recreation of IMSA Computational Science Project 2 in Minecraft 1.16.3
+## Recreation of Computational Science Project 2 in Minecraft 1.16.3

 The original version of this project was written in C# as part of a one semester course surveying various fields within Computational Science.